 The Authority may finance "economically mixed" Developments in which a portion of the units (not to exceed 80%) will not be subject to the Authority's income limits.
 The Authority is also authorized to finance in such Developments non-housing buildings or portions thereof for manufacturing, industrial, commercial, governmental, educational, entertainment, community development, healthcare or nonprofit enterprises or undertakings.
-The Authority has initiated a program for such financings and has developed the following guidelines that will govern the financing of such "economically mixed" Developments under the program: (i) in the case of Developments receiving Mortgage Loans financed by Taxable Bonds or net assets of the Authority, (1) for Developments that are 15,000 square feet or larger, the Development must be in a revitalization area determined by the locality, at least 60% of its income must be derived from the residential portion of the Development, 20% of the units must target households earning income of 80% or less of area median income, 20% of the units must target households earning income of 120% or less of area median income, and the remaining 60% of the units have no income restriction; (2) for Developments under 15,000 square feet, the Development must be in a revitalization area determined by the locality, and the percentage of income that must be derived from the residential portion and the incomes targeted will be determined by the Authority on a case-by-case basis; (3) for Developments receiving Mortgage Loans financed by Subsidized Mortgage Loans (see "The Authority - General Fund and Other Net Assets" below), 30% of the units must target households earning income of 80% or less of area median income, 20% of the units must target households earning income of 120% or less of area median income, and the remaining 50% of the units have no income restriction; and (ii) in the case of Developments receiving Mortgage Loans financed by Tax Exempt Bonds, 20% of the units must target households earning income of 50% or less of area median income, 20% of the units must target households earning income of 120% or less of area median income, and the remaining 60% of the units have no income restriction.
+The Authority has initiated a program for such financings and has developed the following guidelines that will govern the financing of such "economically mixed" Developments under the program: (i) in the case of Developments receiving Mortgage Loans financed by Taxable Bonds or net assets of the Authority, (1) for Developments that are 15,000 square feet or larger, the Development must be in a revitalization area determined by the locality, at least 60% of its income must be derived from the residential portion of the Development, 20% of the units must target households earning income of 80% or less of area median income, 20% of the units must target households earning income of 120% or less of area median income, and the remaining 60% of the units have no income restriction; (2) for Developments under 15,000 square feet, the Development must be in a revitalization area determined by the locality, and the percentage of income that must be derived from the residential portion and the incomes targeted will be determined by the Authority on a case-by-case basis; (3) for Developments receiving Mortgage Loans financed by Subsidized Mortgage Loans (see "The Authority - General Fund and Other Net Assets" below), 30% of the units must target households earning income of 80% or less of area median income, 20% of the units must target households earning income of 120% or less of area median income, and the remaining 50% of the units have no income restriction; and (ii) in the case of Developments receiving Mortgage Loans financed by Tax Exempt Bonds, 20% of the units must target households earning income of 50% or less of area median income, 20% of the units must target households earning income of 120% or less of area median income, and the remaining 60% of the units must target households earning income of 120% or less of area median income, and the remaining 60% of the units have no income restriction.